bagustris/bagustris.github.io/_pages/research.md

 16. Multimodal learning (audio+video+text) to capture 10 dimensions of emotions reliably perceived in distinct vocal bursts: Awe, Excitement, Amusement, Awkwardness, Fear, Horror, Distress, Triumph, Sadness, and Surprise
 17. Inferring self-reported emotions from multimodal expression, using multi-output regression to predict fine-grained self-report annotations of seven 'in-the-wild' emotional experiences

+For undergraduate level, I will try to provide the baseline method, and you will improve the results using your proposed method.

 ## Other Topics/Themes

 Read my [papers](https://scholar.google.co.jp/citations?user=xuiLAewAAAAJ&hl=en).
 Usually, I write down the remaining tasks for future work in that topic.